Volkswagen Passat GTE costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingImpressive official numbers will be tough to replicate in the real world, but the VW Passat GTE is reasonably competitive with rivals in most respects

-- 3Running costs - currently readingRunning a VW Passat GTE should be very cheap, especially if you're a company-car user
+- 3Running costs & insurance - currently readingRunning a VW Passat GTE should be very cheap, especially if you're a company-car user